-Our eyelid surgery in Philadelphia can be performed on the upper or lower lids, or both.
+Double board-certified facial plastic surgeon, Dr. Jonathan Pontell, performs eyelid surgery in Philadelphia on both the upper and lower eyelids.
 This delicate surgery will remove excess skin creating droopy eyelids that add years to your facial appearance or may affect peripheral vision.
 On lower lids, the incision is placed within the lid to smooth under eye bags for a fully refreshed, more youthful look.

 What is Eyelid Surgery (Blepharoplasty)?